sundarenius/static/README.md

 ````

 ## Maintainers
-This project was built and maintained by Håkan Sundström.
+This project was built and maintained by Håkan Sundström
 https://github.com/Sundarenius